dahalsweekar/TextBoxes---Compatible-with-python-3.10/README.md

-# Script Detection Network (SDN)
+# TextBoxes: A Fast Text Detector with a Single Deep Neural Network

-This code is inherited from TextBox Detection.
+This code is inherited from TextBox Detection @ https://github.com/MhLiao/TextBoxes.
 The Caffe is made compatible with Python 3.10.

 ## Abstract
-*This project introduces a trainable text detection model specifically designed for detecting Nepali handwritten scripts.
+This project introduces a trainable text detection model specifically designed for detecting Nepali handwritten scripts.
 The network is optimized for fast text detection on custom Nepali handwritten texts.
-It utilizes the VGG-16 architecture as its backbone and incorporates custom-designed top layers to handle the varying sizes of text found in camera-captured scripts.*
+It utilizes the VGG-16 architecture as its backbone and incorporates custom-designed top layers to handle the varying sizes of text found in camera-captured scripts.

 ## Introduction
 While scene text detection models have seen significant advancements in detecting texts on license plates, road signs, and product packages, there is a growing need for a model that can handle more complex, congested, and numerous instances of text found in scripts.
 Traditional scene text detection models typically deal with a limited number of texts within an image, where the main challenge is the complexity of the scene.
 However, our model is tailored to address different challenges specific to script detection.